 The Golden Lobster for Going Against Type goes to Norman Finkelstein, who was seen for the first time since childhood wearing a color other than black.
 No more let it be said that he is the Johnny Cash of American poetry.

 The Golden Lobster for Natty Attire goes to... oh!
 It's a tie!
 Keith Tuma and Kathy Lou Schultz will share the award.
 Tuma's floral-lined purple shirt and pork pie hat narrowly edged out another attendee's seersucker suit and cobalt blue shirt, since the panel judged the seersucker man to be wearing a few too many bangles and a mustache too overtly reminiscent of late-period Nietzsche.
 Schultz's outfit, which might have come from the closet of Dorothy Parker, won extra points for matching her flapper-era high society bob haircut.
 Could our schlubbish profession be undergoing a fashion renaissance?
-Where are the waist-high shorts and madras shirts of yore?
+Where are the chest-high shorts and madras shirts of yore?

 The Golden Lobster for Audacity in Projected Scholarship goes to Joe Donahue, who was overheard in a local bar proclaiming that his paper at next year's Louisville conference will be called "The Gnostic Poetics of Barrett Watten."
 I'll expect the ghost of Robert Duncan to be in attendance, his arms loaded with old copies of Poetry Flash.